BRIDES OF DRACULA

 Why the ruse?

 Hammer wanted to make more vampire movies than Christopher Lee could star in.
 Plus, you didn't want to go to the well too many times with Chris in the role of Dracula.
 Especially since Hammer had him doing triple-time as the Frankenstein Creature and Mummy to boot!
 So they made their vampire movie and David Peel played the young Baron.
 He did a damn good job of it too.
 But at some point, someone must have said, "THE BRIDES OF BARON MEINSTER, isn't doing it for me."
 And of course, they were right.
-THE BRIDES OF DRACULA it is and you'll just have to accept Hammer's bait and switch from 1960 as a fait accompli.
+THE BRIDES OF DRACULA it is and you'll just have to accept Hammer's bait and switch from 1960 as a fait accompli and get on with your life.

 The writing by Jimmy Sangster (THE HORROR OF DRACULA, THE CRAWLING EYE, PARANOIAC, NIGHTMARE, WHOEVER SLEW AUNTIE ROO?), Edward Percy, Peter Bryan (THE HOUNDS OF THE BASKERVILLES, THE BLOOD BEAST TERROR) and Anthony Hinds (THE CURSE OF THE WEREWOLF, THE PHANTOM OF THE OPERA [1962], THE KISS OF THE VAMPIRE, DRACULA HAS RISEN FROM THE GRAVE, TASTE THE BLOOD OF DRACULA, also producer on this) gives remarkably decent dialogue and motives for all of the characters.
 Especially considering that Hammer was all about low budget and churning their horror movies out like TV episodes.